 To configure the Microsoft SNA Server, follow the steps listed below.
-To configure each component, highlight the option with the left mouse button, click the right mouse button and choose the Insert option.
+To configure each component, you highlight the option on the SNA Server Manager panel with the left mouse button, click the right mouse button, select New and then options as appropriate.

-Select the SNA Service component and Insert the link service DLC 802.2 Link Service.
+Right-click the SNA Service component, select New, then Link Service.
+On the Link Service panel, select DLC 802.2 Link Service, and select OK on the Properties panel.
 You will need to install the DLC protocol driver from the Windows NT Server 4.0 installation CD-ROM before you can complete this step.

-2. Double click on SNA Service to display the Microsoft SNA Server properties panel (Figure 12).
-Enter the Network Name 1 and the Control Point Name 2.
+Right-click on SNA Service and select Properties.
+On the Properties panel (Figure 12), enter the Network Name 1 and the Control Point Name 2.